Message for our friends and clients More Information

 Whether It Be COVID-19 Or Any Other Pandemic, Things Your Business Can Do To Survive In An Ever-changing World

-These uncertain times call for thinking out-side-of-the-box as well as some extremely creative thinking to adjust the business model to fit this new and constantly changing environment.
-The following are a number of ways in which businesses can continue to remain open and sustain until things return to normal:
+These uncertain times call for thinking out-side-of-the-box, (as well as some extremely creative thinking) to adjust the business model to fit this new and constantly changing environment.
+The following are a number of ways in which businesses can continue to remain open and sustainable:

 1. Working remotely with digital operations:

 As many businesses deemed “non-essential” are being forced to close by local and regional governments, there is still the opportunity for those businesses to have their staff work remotely from the safety of their home.
 Depending on the type of business and industry, the ability for staff to work remotely may require some of the following tools:

 a.
 Remote Access: By using remote access software, a business can allow an employee to remotely login from the safety of their home to access their work station.
 There are numerous available softwares out there and available from free to paid.
 The following article details some of the best rated softwares by TechRadar “Best remote desktop software of 2020: Free, paid and for business”.

 b.
 Virtual Meetings: For those businesses that need to have face-to-face contact with their employees or customers, there are numerous virtual meeting softwares that allow employees and/or customers to meet and chat in real-time via web and video conferencing interfaces.
 The following link provides comparisons of many different services from free to paid “Web Conferencing Software”